ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 For the redirect-based interaction finish mechanism, named query parameters are used to carry unguessable opaque values.
-For these, GNAP requires creation and validation of a cryptographic hash to protect the query parameters added to the URI and associate them with an ongoing grant process.
+For these, GNAP requires creation and validation of a cryptographic hash to protect the query parameters added to the URI and associate them with an ongoing grant process and values not passed in the URI.
 The client instance has to properly validate this hash to prevent an attacker from injecting an interaction reference intended for a different AS or client instance.

 Several interaction start mechanisms use URIs created by the AS and passed to the client instance.
 While these URIs are opaque to the client instance, it's possible for the AS to include parameters, paths, and other pieces of information that could leak security data or be manipulated by a party in the middle of the transaction.
+An AS implementation can avoid this problem by creating URIs using unguessable values that are randomized for each new grant request.

 ## Callback URI Manipulation {#security-callback-uri}